thomykay/dhbw-projectmanagement1/lesson 205 - looking back and forward/lesson 205 - slides.md

 1. Steal from others (take only the best) in terms of
    * using labels
+   * used statuses
    * using sprints
-   * using epics
    * project views
-1. Massage your product backlog structure to become 1..2 steps better
+1. Massage your backlog and the respective backlog items to become 1..2 steps better

 ---